Cheesy99/Bachelor_Work/README.md

 ### For Linux:
 Run `npm run dist:linux` to build the application for Linux.

-Once the build process is complete, the final desktop application for your selected platform will be ready this will be the dist file.
+Once the build process is complete, the final desktop application for your selected platform will be ready this will be the dist file for mac in the dist file go to the file mac-arm64 and there you can start the application.